mikey-/tc-apigateway-solution/README.md

 	-H "x-api-key: $(aws --profile <profile-name> --region us-east-2 apigateway get-api-keys --include-values --query items[*].value --output text)";
 ```

-Note that your API hey is never assigned to the environment or printed
+Note that your API hey is never assigned to a variable in the environment or printed
 anywhere (or contained in this repository).

 ## Tasks